 Recently, New Balance has introduced LAZR, which is a laser-cute Fresh Foam midsole.
 Because it’s only one piece, it’s New Balance’s more precise fit yet and will give you a nice, plush ride.

-There tends to be less waste when manufacturing shoes with Fresh Foam, so it can be considered a bit better for the environment than other shoes.
+There tends to be less waste when manufacturing shoes with Fresh Foam, so it can be considered better for the environment than other shoes.

-If you need durability and traction if you go for a lot of trail runs, you’ll love the XT-900 carbon rubber compound that Saucony uses in the heel.
-Additionally, Saucony is known for its lightweight shoes with sleek designs, making them nice and comfortable for long runs.
+You need durability and traction if you run trails, and you’ll love the XT-900 carbon rubber compound that Saucony uses in the heel.
+Saucony is known for its lightweight, sleekly designed shoes that stay nice and comfortable for long runs.

 New Balance is known for using rubber outsoles on their shoes.
 The outsole forefoot is made from blown rubber that is split.
-This helps with making their Fresh Foam shoes super soft and comfortable.
+This helps with making their Fresh Foam shoes super soft and comfortable as well.

 If shoe construction doesn’t have you leaning one way or another, then you might want to factor in some other things like price and how long they will last.

 Saucony shoes are known for lasting around 400 miles.
 It isn’t on the low end of the typical 300-500 miles, but it also isn’t on the high end.
-That being said, you can’t go wrong with getting 400 miles out of your running shoes depending on how hard you are on them.
+That being said, you can’t go wrong with getting 400 miles out of your running shoes – especially if you push your shoes hard.

 You’ll get about the same number of miles from a New Balance shoe: between 300-500 miles.
 That means that there’s a chance you’ll get more miles from New Balance shoes as opposed to Saucony, but you could also get less.